jzz0026/RNAseq_Mutation_cancer_risk_miniproject/README.md

 3. Convert cancer stage and grade (categeories) into integers indcating danger level, from 0 to 4, avoiding to generate too many dimensions and making data too sparse.

 ### RNA-Seq data
-1. remove features with full of nan data.
+1. Remove features with full of nan data.
-2. remove outliers from observations (e.g. overexpressing) that could greatly affect model performance.
-Isolation Forest was appied to drop outliers since it was based on randomn forest and can handle large, high-dimensional datasets.
-PCA was then used for visualization of this filtering step.
+2. Remove **outliers** from observations (e.g. overexpressing) that could greatly affect model performance. **Isolation Forest** was appied to drop outliers since it was based on randomn forest and can handle large, high-dimensional datasets. **PCA** was then used for visualization of this filtering step.
 About 10.11% observations were filtered and PCA showed a more acceptable variance than before filtering (Figure 1).

 <p align="center">
    <img src="https://cdn-images-1.medium.com/max/800/1*5TLIbEb96Wl8-b8AvByRww.jpeg" alt="alternate text" width="400">